tronin/d3-array/README.md

 <a name="blur" href="#blur">#</a> d3.<b>blur</b>() · [Source](https://github.com/d3/d3-array/blob/master/src/blur.js), [Examples](https://observablehq.com/@d3/d3-blur)

-Creates a blur transformer, which can blur (or smooth) an *array* of values by repeated application of a moving average transform.
+Creates a blur transformer, which can blur (or smooth) an *array* of values by three iterations of a moving average transform.

 <a name="blur_radius" href="#blur_radius">#</a> *blur*.<b>radius</b>([*radius*])

 If *radius* is specified, sets the radius of the transformation: on each iteration, the value of a point is transformed into the mean value of itself and the *radius* points of data surrounding it on the left and on the right (taking into account the edges).
 If *radius* is not specified, return the current radius (if horizontal and vertical radii have been set separately, returns their average value).
-Defaults to 7.
+If *radius* is not an integer value, the blurring is applied partially.
+Defaults to 5.

 <a name="blur_value" href="#blur_value">#</a> *blur*.<b>value</b>([*value*])